Kojack8/learn-presidents/README.md

 ## Overview

-I envisioned this project as a way for students to study the chronological order of the President's of the United States.
+I envisioned this project as a way for students to study the chronological order of the President's of the United States and increase civic pride.
+Each president is listed by their numerical order and the consecutive years they served.
+For each question the user is afforded three hints of increasing obviousness which can be accessed with the press of a button.
+To begin learning simply press 'Start Game' on the home screen.

+This web application was built primarily using Ruby on Rails.
+Answers are checked using Javascript with the assistance of the 'Gon' gem.

 ***
 ## Live Demo

 You can try it out [here](https://nameless-wave-91417.herokuapp.com/)

+The design is currently primarily built for desktop use.

 Heroku is (in this case) a complimentary service and it may take up to sixty seconds to start a dyno on your initial launch.
 ___Thank you for your patience.___